stereopickle/Tanzanian_water_pump_classificationn/README.md

 The data shows that the majority of villages have less than 10 accessible water pumps and nearly half of those waterpoints are non functional.

 <img src="./PNG/Payment.png">
 Payment type seems to be a direct predictor of the maintenance of these water points as we can expect.
-Steadier payment plan is, it is likely to be functioning.
-This brings a question of how funding for Tanzania water project is actually being utilized.
+Steadier payment plans are more likely to keep up with minor repairs and therefore likely to be functioning more often than not.
+This may also bring into question of how funding for Tanzania water project is actually being utilized.

 ['funder'] - who funded the project
 ['installer'] - who installed the project